 The great news is as of June 1, 21 states and 181 local jurisdictions have adopted it providing new safety protection for millions of residential swimming pool owners and users.
 Check out the full ISPSC Adoption Status Report at PHTA.org/ISPSC.

 About PHTA The Pool & Hot Tub Alliance was formed in 2019, combining the Association of Pool & Spa Professionals (APSP) and the National Swimming Pool Foundation (NSPF).
 With the mission to “Celebrate the Water,” PHTA facilitates the expansion of swimming, water safety and related research and outreach activities aimed at introducing more people to swimming, making swimming environments safer and keeping pools open to serve communities.
-For more information, visit PHTA.org or NSPF.org.
+For more information, visit PHTA.org.